zou4all/Hybrid-SQL-NoSQL-Task-Management-API/Readme.md

 * Open the `task_details` collection
 * View and edit your MongoDB documents visually, including `comments`, `history`, and `attachments`

----

-## 🚀 To Do (optional extensions)

-Here's the example you can add to your README:

----

 ### 🔀 Example: Unified API to Combine SQL + NoSQL Task Data